dotnet/docs/docs/core/whats-new/dotnet-8.md

 Various improvements have been made to <xref:System.Text.Json?displayProperty=fullName> serialization and deserialization functionality.

-- Performance and reliability enhancements of the [source generator](../../standard/serialization/system-text-json/source-generation.md) when used in conjunction with ASP.NET Core in Native AOT apps.
+- Performance and reliability enhancements of the [source generator](../../standard/serialization/system-text-json/source-generation.md) when used with ASP.NET Core in Native AOT apps.
-- The [source generator](../../standard/serialization/system-text-json/source-generation.md) now supports serializing types with [`required`](../../standard/serialization/system-text-json/required-properties.md) and [`init`](../../../csharp/language-reference/keywords/init.md) properties.
+- The [source generator](../../standard/serialization/system-text-json/source-generation.md) now supports serializing types with [`required`](../../standard/serialization/system-text-json/required-properties.md) and [`init`](../../csharp/language-reference/keywords/init.md) properties.
 These were both already supported in reflection-based serialization.
 - [Customize handling of members that aren't in the JSON payload.](../../standard/serialization/system-text-json/missing-members.md)
 - Support for serializing properties from interface hierarchies.
 The following code shows an example where the properties from both the immediately implemented interface and its base interface are serialized.